Beyond the Visible: A Survey on Cross-spectral Face Recognition: Datasets

 \textbf{LWIR-VIS}.
 The \textit{UND X1} dataset \cite{135} contains LWIR and visible images related to 241 subjects with different variations in lighting, expression and time lapse.
 The original resolutions of the images are 1600x1200 pixels for the visible modality and 320x240 pixels for the LWIR modality.
 Both modalities are resampled to 150x110 pixels after preprocessing.
 The training set composed of 159 subjects was captured in the visible and LWIR modalities, with only one image per subject.
 On the other hand, the test set contained remaining 82 subjects with multiple images per subject.
 This database is challenging due to the low resolution and noise present in the LWIR imagery.
 This leads to significant difference between the two modalities in this dataset.
 The \textit{TUFTS} \cite{Tufts} dataset contains over 10,000 images from 113 individuals.
 Images were acquired in various modalities, including visible, thermal images, near infrared images images of individual face.
 The \textit{EURECOM} \cite{8553431EURECOM} dataset contains seven different facial variations, five different illumination conditions, five different types of occlusions, and four different head poses that belong to $50$ subjects.
 In total, there are $2100$ images in the dataset.
 The \textit{ARL-VTF} \cite{Poster_2021_WACV_ARL_VTF} dataset is the newest and largest collection of time-synchronized visible-thermal face images presented in this survey.
 The dataset includes 395 subjects and 549,712 images with variations in expression, pose and eyewear.
 ARL-VTF is endowed with annotations, metadata as well as standardized protocols for fair evaluation.
-The \textit{MILAB-VTF} \cite{peri2021synthesis} dataset is the largest long-range unconstrained paired LWIR-Visible face, including 400 different identities.

 \textbf{Polar-VIS}.
 The \textit{Polarimetric Thermal Face} dataset \cite{Polarimetric_Thermal_Face} (also called ARL-MMFD) contains polarimetric LWIR and visible face images of 60 subjects, later extended to 111 subjects \cite{ZhangRHSP19}.
 Data was collected at three different distances: Range 1 (2.5 m), Range 2 (5 m), and Range 3 (7.5 m).
 At each range, baseline and expressions data were collected and annotated.
 In the baseline condition, the subject was asked to maintain a neutral expression while looking at the polarimetric thermal sensor.
 On the other hand, in the expression condition, the subject was asked to count numerically upwards from one, resulting in different expressions in the mouth to eye regions.
 Each subject has 16 images of visible and 16 polarimetric LWIR images in which four images are from the base-line condition and the remaining 12 images are from the expression condition.